AstroNvim/AstroNvim/README.md

 ### More Configuration Options

-More detailed explanations of the possible configuration options are described in the `lua/user_example` folder's [README](https://github.com/kabinspace/AstroVim/tree/main/lua/user_example)
+More detailed explanations of the possible configuration options are described in the [AstroVim wiki](https://github.com/kabinspace/AstroVim/wiki/Advanced-Configuration)

 ## 🗒️ Note